twosigma/waiter/cli/README.md

 ### Configuration

-In order to use the Waiter CLI, you’ll need a configuration file.
+In order to use the Waiter CLI, you'll need a configuration file.
 `waiter` looks first for a `.waiter.json` file in the current directory, and then for a `.waiter.json` file in your home directory.
 The path to this file may also be provided manually via the command line with the `--config` option.